-If the rejection episode continues, you may be treated with Thymoglobulin or other medications based on your individual circumstance.
-Some of the treatments require being in the hospital for several days.
+In the rare case that the rejection episode continues, you may be treated with additional medication, based on your individual circumstance.
+This treatment may require being in the hospital for several days.

-Even though most rejection episodes can be reversed, every rejection episode damages your transplanted kidney.
-The best way to avoid a rejection episode is to take your anti-rejection medications as prescribed.
+Even though most rejection episodes can be reversed, every rejection episode damages your transplanted liver.
+The best way to avoid a rejection episode is to take your antirejection medications as prescribed.